cphthomas/juramaster/1-retskilder-retssystemet-og-juridisk-metode.md

 As Kanye West said:

 > We're living the future so  A blockquote is started using the > marker followed by an optional space; all following lines that are also started with the blockquote marker belong to the blockquote.
-You can use any block-level elements inside a blockquote:A blockquote is started using the > marker followed by an optional space; all following lines that are also started with the blockquote marker belong to the blockquote.
+You can use any block-level elements inside a blockquote:A blockquote is started using the > marker followed by an optional space; all following lines that
+>

+are also started with the blockquote marker belong to the blockquote.
 You can use any block-level elements inside a blockquote:
 A blockquote is started using the > marker followed by an optional space; all following lines that are also started with the blockquote marker belong to the blockquote.
 You can use any block-level elements inside a blockquote:
 A blockquote is started using the > marker followed by an optional space; all following lines that are also started with the blockquote marker belong to the blockquote.
 You can use any block-level elements inside a blockquote:

-> the present is our past.
+the present is our past.
+are also started with the blockquote marker belong to the blockquote.
+You can use any block-level elements inside a blockquote:
+A blockquote is started using the > marker followed by an optional space; all following lines that are also started with the blockquote marker belong to the blockquote.
+You can use any block-level elements inside a blockquote:
+>A blockquote is started using the > marker followed by an optional space; all following lines that are also started with the blockquote marker belong to the blockquote.
+You can use any block-level elements inside a blockquote: the present is our past. the present is our past.
+>are also started with the blockquote marker belong to the blockquote.
+You can use any block-level elements inside a blockquote:
+A blockquote is started using the > marker followed by an optional space; all following lines that are also started with the blockquote marker belong to the blockquote.
+You can use any block-level elements inside a blockquote:
+A blockquote is started using the > marker followed by an optional space; all following lines that are also started with the blockquote marker belong to the blockquote.
+You can use any block-level elements inside a blockquote: the present is our past.

 ### I. Om afslutning af aftaler {#afslutning}